nakpinar/nakpinar.github.io/research.md

 </style>
 </head>

-My research interests lie broadly in Statistical Machine Learning, and especially Fairness, Accountability and Transparency in Machine Learning.
-I am very excited about targeting applied problems, particulary in the social sciences.
+My research interests lie broadly in Statistical Methodology, Statistical Machine Learning, and especially Fairness, Accountability and Transparency in Machine Learning.
+I am also very excited about targeting applied problems, particulary in the social sciences.
 Here are some current and recent projects.

 <h1>Current Projects</h1>